Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Extracting nucleon charges

 \subsection{\texorpdfstring{$g_T$}{gT}}

 The magnitude of the ESC and the errors in the data for $g_T$ are smaller than those in $g_A$ or $g_S$.
 Nevertheless, we find that using a larger $t_{\rm skip}$ improves the fits in many cases.
-Other features in the data are: \begin{itemize} \item The $\chi^2/$dof of fits with all four strategies are, again, reasonable and consistent as shown in Fig.~\ref{fig:gTcomp}. \item The $\Delta {\widetilde M}_1$ from $\{4,2^{\rm free}\}$ and $\{4^{N\pi},2^{\rm free}\}$ strategies is determined with similar precision (5--15\% error) as from the $\{4^{N\pi}\}$ and $\{4^{}\}$ fits to the two-point function.
+Other features in the data are the following \begin{itemize} \item The $\chi^2/$dof of fits with all four strategies are, again, reasonable and consistent as shown in Fig.~\ref{fig:gTcomp}. \item The $\Delta {\widetilde M}_1$ from $\{4,2^{\rm free}\}$ and $\{4^{N\pi},2^{\rm free}\}$ strategies is determined with similar precision (5--15\% error) as from the $\{4^{N\pi}\}$ and $\{4^{}\}$ fits to the two-point function.
 It is, however, much larger and comparable to the values found in the $g_S$ analysis as shown in Table~\ref{tab:deltaM}.
 Thus, the same argument made in the case of $g_S$ for choosing results from $\{4,3^\ast\}$ or $\{4^{N\pi},3^\ast\}$ applies. \item The $\{4,2^{\rm free}\}$ and $\{4^{N\pi},2^{\rm free}\}$ estimates are systematically larger by 1--2$\sigma$ as can be seen in Fig.~\ref{fig:gTcomp} and from Table~\ref{tab:gSTs4e7}.
-This is because a larger $\Delta {\widetilde M}_1$ leads to a smaller $\tau \to \infty$ extrapolation and thus a larger $g_T$ because it converges from above. \item We note a roughly $1\sigma$ difference between $\{4,3^\ast\}$ and $\{4^{N\pi},3^\ast\}$ results on the $a091m170L$ and $a071m170$ ensembles, as shown in Fig.~\ref{fig:diffcharges}.
-While this $\approx 2\%$ difference is well within our error estimates, future calculations, especially at $M_\pi \approx 135$~MeV, are needed to confirm whether the low-lying multihadron states make a contribution at the few percent level as $M_\pi \to 135$~MeV. \item In Fig.~\ref{fig:gTcomp}, $\{4^{N\pi},2^{\rm free}\}$ strategy, the grey band giving the $\tau = \infty$ value lies above the largest $\tau$ data.
-The reason is that the ratio data need not converge monotonically for specific combinations of $\Delta {\widetilde M}_1$ (or $\Delta { M}_1^{4^{\rm N\pi }}$) and the size of the ESC in the three-point function.
-This can occur when the contribution of the excited states in the three-point function comes with a positive sign (as for $g_T$ that converges from above) while that from the two-point correlator always comes with a negative sign.
+This is because a larger $\Delta {\widetilde M}_1$ leads to a smaller $\tau \to \infty$ extrapolation and thus a larger $g_T$ because convergence is from above. \item We note a roughly $1\sigma$ difference between $\{4,3^\ast\}$ and $\{4^{N\pi},3^\ast\}$ results on the $a091m170L$ and $a071m170$ ensembles, as shown in Fig.~\ref{fig:diffcharges}.
+While this $\approx 2\%$ difference is well within our error estimates, future calculations, especially at $M_\pi \approx 135$~MeV, are needed to confirm whether the low-lying multihadron states make a contribution at the few percent level as $M_\pi \to 135$~MeV. \item For the $\{4^{N\pi},2^{\rm free}\}$ strategy, the gray band in Fig.~\ref{fig:gTcomp} showing the $\tau = \infty$ value lies above the largest $\tau$ data.
+This happens because the ratio data need not converge monotonically for specific combinations of $\Delta {\widetilde M}_1$ (or $\Delta { M}_1^{4^{\rm N\pi }}$) and the size of the ESC in the three-point function.
+An example is when the contribution of the excited states in the three-point function comes with a positive sign (as for $g_T$ that converges from above) while that from the two-point correlator always comes with a negative sign.
 (The spectral decomposition of the two-point function in the denominator is a sum of positive terms because our source and sink interpolating operators are the same.)
-We have checked that this, in our data, leads to a non-monotonic convergence in the ratio for $g_T$, ie, the ratio data go below the grey band as $\tau$ is increased and then turn back up at values of $\tau$ larger than accessible in current calculations.
-Our fits to the three-point correlators are not affected by this behavior, which affects the ratio data. \end{itemize} Overall, as for $g_S$, the $\chi^2$/dof of the various fits to the data do not help us select the strategy.
+We have checked that this behavior describes our data, and leads to a nonmonotonic convergence in the ratio for $g_T$, i.e., the ratio data go below the gray band as $\tau$ is increased and then turn back up at values of $\tau$ larger than accessible in current calculations.
+Our fits to the three-point correlators, which show monotonic convergence in $\tau$, are, on the other hand, robust. \end{itemize} Overall, as for $g_S$, the $\chi^2$/dof of the various fits to the data do not help us select among the strategies.
 We, therefore, perform the CCFV extrapolation for all four strategies in Sec.~\ref{sec:CCFVcharges} and then discuss our choice of the best estimate.